codertesla/PyVanity/README.md

 # PyVanity

- A Really Fast Vanity Ethereum Address Generator.
+ > A Super Fast Ethereum Vanity Address Generator.

-## What you can do
+## What it can do for you

-* generate Ethereum vanity addresses at a super fast speed
+* It generates Ethereum vanity addresses at a super fast speed for you

 ## How to use it